It’s Time for the Rachel McAdamsaissance

-The movie is pretty dumb, but Rachel McAdams makes it kinda wonderful.
+The Notebook is pretty dumb, but Rachel McAdams makes it kinda wonderful.

 Yesterday on Twitter, Netflix announced that Nicholas Sparks’ weepy classic The Notebook is coming to the streaming service for the first time on March 15.
 Nick Cassavetes, son of famed indie filmmaker John Cassavetes, is inexplicably the director of the film (as far from his daddy’s cinéma vérité as you could get—but maybe that’s the point), and The Notebook is the rare rom-drama that even men admit to watching and sobbing over, sometimes with the intention of impressing a girl who also loves it (or seducing her).
 It’s based on a novel by Nicholas Sparks, whose book also inspired Mandy Moore’s manic-pixie-dying-girl turn in A Walk to Remember.